 When talking about arthritis, we usually mean a specific condition, e.g. rheumatism, arthritis, lupus, Bechterew’s disease, juvenile idiopathic arthritis, degenerative disease or reactive arthritis.
-Despite the different course and causes, diseases involving joints cause similar symptoms and require similar treatment.
+Despite the different course and causes, pain relief diseases involving joints cause similar symptoms and require similar treatment.
 Of course, there are complaints characteristic of a given disease, which facilitates diagnosis and detailed targeting of the therapeutic process.
 However, regardless of the diagnosis, in patients suffering from arthritis symptoms always include pain, swelling and limitation of mobility.

 The emergence of inflammation in the joint may have a very diverse etiology – from injuries and overloads of the musculoskeletal system, infection with microorganisms (bacteria, viruses, fungi, and even parasites), to the defective functioning of the immune system and genetic burden.
 The autoimmune base shows most of the rheumatic diseases, but the primary cause of autoimmunity has still not been established.